Capital City

 In Russia, providing notice periods is not mandatory except in specific situations, such as dismissals resulting from company liquidation, redundancy, unsuccessful probation, or the conclusion of a fixed-term contract.
 Some instances are:

 In Russia, termination due to liquidation or redundancy results in severance pay equal to the average monthly wage.
 Employers support dismissed employees for two months in their job search.
-If no job is found by the third month and the employee registered promptly with the employment service, they qualify for specific benefits.
+If no job is found by the third month and the employee registered promptly with the employment service within two weeks of dismissal, they qualify for an additional month's average salary.
+This must be requested by the employee within 15 working days after the third month following dismissal and must be paid within 15 calendar days from the date of application.

 Disclaimer